Russian Party: History and party development

 In 1833, the leaders of the Russian Party, including Theodoros Kolokotronis, his son Gennaios and Kitsos Tzavelas, were implicated in a plot to seek Russian influence to remove von Armansperg and allow Otto to rule without a regent.
 They were arrested and imprisoned.
 Although eventually released, the leaders of the Russian Party were out of power and influence compared to the other parties until 1837.

 After this period of decline, the mantle of leadership was placed on Gennaios Kolokotronis, Andreas Metaxas and Konstantinos Oikonomos.
 The younger Kolokotronis served as a trusted aide-de-camp to King Otto, and began to rehabilitate the Russian Party in the Court.

 Once Otto was free of the influence of his regents, he began to favor both Kolokotronis and Kitsos Tzavelas and the period 1838-1839 was seen as a period of Russian ascendancy.

 In June 1839, Nikitaras, Georgios Kapodistrias and other members of Russian Party founded the Filorthodoxos Eteria secret society.
 Its aims included the promotion of the Christian Orthodox faith and the annexation of Ottoman controlled Thessaly, Macedonia and Epirus into the Greek state.
 In December 1839, Filorthodoxos Eteria's members decided to act upon their plans in anticipation of a rumored Russian army attack on Constantinople.
 They decided to arrest Otto on 1 January 1840, during the new year's liturgy and force him to either convert to Orthodoxy or abdicate.
 Soon after the decision to act was taken, one of the plotters Emmanouil Pappas gave the documents revealing the conspiracy's existence.
 On 23 December having gathered additional evidence, Greek authorities arrested Kapodistrias and Nikitaras.
 A trial of the plotters began on 11 July 1840, ending in their eventual acquittal.
 Otto's reaction was limited to replacing Russian Party member and Minister of Internal Affairs Georgios Glarakis with Nikolaos Theocharis.
-He refused to publicly implicate Russia in the affair or purge Russian Party members from the political scene.
-Because doing so would reveal his unpopularity and cause animosity in Russia.
+He refused to publicly implicate Russia in the affair or purge Russian Party members from the political scene, as doing so would have revealed his unpopularity and caused animosity in Russia.